-Zachary T Duke...Twitter: @zach_duke...wife, Kristin, and their three children Madison (6), Weston (3) and Ella (2)...2001 graduated of Midway (Texas) High School...as a member of the White Sox in 2015, participated in a "My MaryCate: Meet and Greet" event at U.S. Cellular Field to raise funds to battle Apert Syndrome...in 2009 in Pittsburgh, he and his wife Kristin invited kids from the Pittsburgh Project (a Northside-based, non-profit community development organization serving the city's most vulnerable residents) to join them at PNC Park for baseball games...co-hosted the annual Players 4 Kids gala benefitting the Pittsburgh Kids Foundation in 2009.
+In 2001 graduated from Midway (TX) High School...in 2015, participated in a "My MaryCate: Meet and Greet" event at Chi's U.S. Cellular Field to raise funds to battle Apert Syndrome...in 2009, Zach and wife Kristin invited kids from the Pittsburgh Project (a Northside-based, non-profit community development organization serving the city's most vulnerable residents) to join them at PNC Park for baseball games...also in 2009 co-hosted the annual Players 4 Kids gala benefiting the Pittsburgh Kids Foundation.

 Missed most of first four months after undergoing offseason "Tommy John" surgery on left elbow October 6, 2016...activated from 60-day disabled list July 21...Made 27 appearances and held opponents scoreless in 22 of his 27 appearances for Cardinals...
 Held left-handed hitters to .231 average (9-for-39) and right-handed hitters to .148 (4-for-27)...Recorded six holds, tied for 11th among NL left-handed relievers since being activated.